 During most school release days, the Otters swim team will be hosting day camps.
 Here, members can work with coaches to receive personalized training to improve their strokes and overall performance.
 During pool time, we will film each swimmer in action to evaluate stroke and perform dryland work.These sessions are the perfect opportunity for youth to do extra work on stroke elements they might be struggling with while bonding with their peers.

 We also focus each camp session on a particular aspect of the sport — ranging from basic strokes to race prep, helping Otters improve in every aspect of the sport and understand the skills they’ll need to excel in swimming teams for kids.
-Check out this yearly schedule
+Check out this summer 2019 day camps schedule.

 Is your child ready to join one of the best youth swimming teams in the state?
 Then it’s time to look into team tryouts!
 Each candidate must participate in a swim team tryout before joining the Otters.
 This allows the coaching team to see your swimmer’s ability in person to determine whether they’re ready to participate in competitive youth swimming.

 Tryouts only take around 10 to 15 minutes—and are overseen by an experienced Otters coach.
 If your child isn’t quite prepared yet, the coach can offer helpful advice to assist them in improving.
 They can also give you more information on specific practice groups or YWCA swim lessons so your child can start to improve strokes, endurance and other key skills.